aeyobd/surp/README.md

 - meson-python

 Other main dependencies
-- my vice fork (https://github.com/aeyobd/VICE) on branch `new_yields`.
+- my vice fork (https://github.com/aeyobd/VICE) on branch `develop`.
 Needs cython 3.0 to install but seems to install well.
-Install with `python setup.py build install`
+Install with `python setup.py build install` as pip seems to break things in VICE :/.
 - pandas
 - toml
 - pydantic